This program collects information about the user's actions or device, and sends it out.

 Submit a file or URL for further analysis.

-Spyware can vary widely in the kinds of actions they perform.
-Some common actions include displaying unsolicited pop-ups, hijacking a browser's home or search pages, redirecting browsing results and monitoring user activities.
+Some spyware also perform other actions that can impact the user's privacy or productivity, or their control of the computer or device.
+Examples of such actions include displaying unsolicited pop-ups, hijacking a browser's home or search pages, redirecting browsing results and monitoring user activities.

-Spyware is sometimes considered a "gray" area in terms of ethics and legality.
-Depending on the specific action, context of use and applicable laws, spyware could be considered legal and acceptable; dubious but unlegislated; or outright illegal and unethical.
+Spyware may be legally and ethically ambiguous.
+Depending on how it gathers data, the context of use and any applicable laws, the spyware may be considered legal and acceptable; dubious but unlegislated; or outright illegal and unethical.

 Examples of spyware include: